pyeventsourcing/eventsourcing/docs/topics/domain.rst

     # the index ID.
 The index ID can be used
     # to retrieve the index aggregate, which
     # gives the page ID, and then the page ID
-    # can be used to retrive the page aggregate.
+    # can be used to retrieve the page aggregate.
     index_id = Index.create_id(name="Erth")
     assert index_id == index1.id
     assert index1.ref == page.id